bitovi/academy/src/react-native/14-user-inputs/user-inputs.md

 ## Objective 2: Add text fields to collect user data

-Next, we want to collect the user’s name, address, and phone number as part of the order.
+Next, we want to collect the user’s name, phone number, and address as part of the order.
 To do this, we’ll use React Native’s `TextInput` component.

 ### Using the `TextInput` component